 as a DNP.
 If you have a Bachelor of Science in Nursing (BSN), consider becoming a

 Family Nurse Practitioner (FNP) or Psychiatric Mental Health Nurse Practitioner (PMHNP) through

 the BSN to DNP track.
-If you already hold a Master of Science in Nursing (MSN) and
+If you already hold a Master of Science in Nursing (MSN) in

-are an Advanced Practice Registered Nurse (APRN), then the MSN to DNP track is available
+a clinical area, then the MSN to DNP track is available to you.

 Full-time Study for the BSN to DNP track